'Clean Coal' Technologies, Carbon Capture & Sequestration

-In mid-2010 the IEA published a report says CCS was challenging, and quoting $26 billion committed in the previous two years to CCS projects.
+In mid-2010 the IEA published a report saying that CCS was challenging, and quoting $26 billion committed in the previous two years to CCS projects.

-In mid 2016 the Global CCS Institute said that there were 15 large-scale CCS projects in operation, with a further seven under construction.
+In mid-2016 the Global CCS Institute said that there were 15 large-scale CCS projects in operation, with a further seven under construction.
 The total CO2 capture capacity of these 22 projects is around 40 Mt/yr.
-There are another six large-scale CCS projects at the most advanced (Define) stage of development planning, with a total CO2 capture capacity of around 6 Mt/yr.
-A further 12 large-scale CCS projects are in earlier stages (Evaluate and Identify) of development planning and have a total CO2 capture capacity of around 25 Mt/yr.
+There are another six large-scale CCS projects at the most advanced ('define') stage of development planning, with a total CO2 capture capacity of around 6 Mt/yr.
+A further 12 large-scale CCS projects are in earlier stages ('identify' and 'evaluate') of development planning and have a total CO2 capture capacity of around 25 Mt/yr.